 - Speak with your lender about a way to catch up on your payments. - It is important to make sure you talk with someone who has the right to work out a payment plan. - There are non-profit groups that can help.
 Some do it for free.
 For more information, call the SC Homeownership Resource Center (800) 320-0350. - Once you get court papers from your lender, talk with a lawyer.
-Regardless of how nice the lender has been so far, once you are served with papers, he will pursue the lawsuit until he collects his payment or a deal is reached. - If you fail to work out a deal before the court orders the foreclosure, the lender can sell your house, no matter how close you were to an agreement.
+Regardless of how nice the lender has been so far, once you are served with papers, he will pursue the lawsuit until he collects his payment or a deal is reached.
+The lender must try to work with you to save your home.

-- If you want to work something out with your lender, do it as soon as possible.
-Lenders are less likely to work with you if you wait until the end of the foreclosure process. - Remember: Lenders want to know what has caused you to fall behind in your payments and whether you will be able to catch up. - It does not help you to sign an agreement that you will not be able to fulfill.
+- If you fail to work out a deal before the court orders the foreclosure, the lender can sell your house. - If you want to work something out with your lender, do it as soon as possible.
+Lenders often take a long time, lose in formation and drag out process. - Remember: Lenders want to know what has caused you to fall behind in your payments and whether you will be able to catch up. - It does not help you to sign an agreement that you will not be able to fulfill.